zeusinsight/doctonext/README.md

 ### Database Configuration
 Database connection and schema are managed through:
 - `drizzle.config.ts` - Drizzle ORM configuration
-- `auth-schema.ts` - Better Auth schema definition
+- `src/database/schema.ts` - Better Auth schema definition
-- `src/database/` - Database utilities and queries

 ### UI Customization
 The UI is built with shadcn/ui components and can be customized: